Skip to content

 Products like olives, cheese, and baked goods are prepared using only natural ingredients—farmers don’t even use pesticides—and time-honoured techniques.

-Fruits, especially citrus, may be tasted and purchased in the neighbourhood stores at affordable costs, along with thyme honey, various types of wines, and fruits.
+Fruits, especially citrus, can be tasted and purchased at affordable costs in neighbourhood stores.
+Thyme honey, various types of wines, and fruits are also available.

-• Ceramotechnica Xipolias in Epidaurus: Greek mythology has served as the inspiration for the ceramics that Ceramotechnica Xipolias has been producing since 1974.
+• Ceramotechnica Xipolias in Epidaurus: Greek mythology has inspired the ceramics that Ceramotechnica Xipolias has produced since 1974.

-They are driven to manufacture ceramics and pottery with the right infrastructure, premium materials, and cutting-edge techniques for both ornamentation and everyday usage.
-Visit the showroom to see our handcrafted items’ wide range and Greek artistic influence.
+They are driven to manufacture ceramics and pottery with the proper infrastructure, premium materials, and cutting-edge techniques for ornamentation and everyday usage.
+Visit the showroom to see our wide range of handcrafted items and Greek artistic influence.

-Although everyone is welcome for whatever long they stay, the majority of clients stay for 9, 10, or more days.
-Only two of the ten flying locations are specifically for soaring; the remainder are all thermal flying and, of course, XC locations.
+Although everyone is welcome for whatever length of stay they choose, most clients stay for 9, 10, or more days.
+Only two of the ten flying locations are specifically for soaring; the remainder are thermal and XC locations.

 3)Epidaurus Scuba Diving: The epidive centre is located directly in the quaint bay of Palaia Epidavros, a lovely hamlet.
 We provide guided dives, courses, formations, trial dives for novices, and diving tours to the islands of the Saronic Gulf.
 We are affiliated with SSI, PADI, and CMAS.

-From the Try Dive through the Divemaster Program, every one of our dives and instruction is conducted in a welcoming and comforting environment.
-We provide a variety of diving locations that have stunning cliffs and drop-offs, fish-rich reefs, even ancient treasures, wreck dives, and cave dives.
+From the Try Dive through the Divemaster Program, every dive and instruction is conducted in a welcoming and comforting environment.
+We provide a variety of diving locations, including stunning cliffs and drop-offs, fish-rich reefs, ancient treasures, wreck dives, and cave dives.

 The most recent Beuchat gear is available at the diving shop.
 We have three boats: the “Sofia Loren,” a typical Greek caique, and two smaller but faster ones.
 The latter is our pride.
-The club also offers non-divers activities including monitored buoys, boat tours, wakeboarding, and snorkelling.
+The club also offers non-diver activities, including monitored buoys, boat tours, wakeboarding, and snorkelling.
 A boat may also be rented for a full or partial day.

-4)Epidaurus Canyoning: An ideal sea kayaking adventure is organised by Tribal Kayak in Epidaurus, giving guests the chance to explore the ancient city’s ruins and the surrounding natural beauty.
+4)Epidaurus Canyoning: Tribal Kayak organizes an ideal sea kayaking adventure in Epidaurus, allowing guests to explore the ancient city’s ruins and the surrounding natural beauty.

-The participants in this activity can swim or snorkel while utilising the Tribal Kayak equipment on Yialasi Beach, which is located south of Palaia Epidaurus.
-Visitors can ride with a friend or another family member because the kayaks have either one or two seats.
+Participants in this activity can swim or snorkel while using Tribal Kayak equipment on Yialasi Beach, located south of Palaia Epidaurus.
+Because the kayaks have one or two seats, visitors can ride with friends or family members.

-Whatever the participants’ level of fitness or expertise, this sea kayaking excursion is offered all year long and is perfect for everyone.
+Whatever the participants’ fitness or expertise, this sea kayaking excursion is offered all year long and is perfect for everyone.

-5)Epidaurus Medieval Castle: There are the remains of a mediaeval castle that was constructed to defend the region from intruders and pirates on the hilltop above the traditional town of Nea Epidaurus, some 15 kilometres from the archaeological site.
+5)Epidaurus Medieval Castle: The remains of a medieval castle constructed to defend the region from intruders and pirates are on the hilltop above the traditional town of Nea Epidaurus, some 15 kilometres from the archaeological site.

-The hill serves as a natural fortress since from its top one can see the whole region, including the Epidaurus Valley in the Peloponnese.
-Only the remnants of a few towers from this Frankish Castle, which was built in the early 13th century, are still visible today.
+The hill serves as a natural fortress since from its top, one can see the whole region, including the Epidaurus Valley in the Peloponnese.
+Only the remnants of a few towers from this Frankish Castle, built in the early 13th century, are still visible today.

-The churches of Saint Theodosios, Panagia, and Saint John once stood inside the walls, although only the last one is still standing today.
-You may explore the magnificent Vothylas Gorge and the location of the first Constitutional Meeting of the current Greek State, which took place in 1822, both of which are within walking distance of the mediaeval castle of Nea Epidaurus.
+The churches of Saint Theodosius, Panagia, and Saint John once stood inside the walls, although only the last one still exists.
+You may explore the magnificent Vothylas Gorge and the location of the first Constitutional Meeting of the current Greek State, which took place in 1822.
+Both of these are within walking distance of the mediaeval castle of Nea Epidaurus.

 6)Epidaurus Monastery Of Taxiarches: 5 kilometres to the west of the settlement of Nea Epidaurus is where you’ll find the Monastery of Taxiarches.

-Originally constructed in the early 15th century, this monastery.
-The monk Nyphon, who subsequently rose to prominence as the first bishop of Thessaloniki and Patriarch of Constantinople and made significant contributions to the establishment of the Romanian Orthodox church, is said to have found it.
+This monastery was originally constructed in the early 15th century.
+The monk Nyphon, who subsequently rose to prominence as the first bishop of Thessaloniki and Patriarch of Constantinople and made significant contributions to establishing the Romanian Orthodox church, is said to have founded it.

-He was made a saint after his passing, and August 11 is dedicated to his remembrance.
-The main church of the monastery is where the remains of Saint Gabriel, Saint Nyphon’s assistant, are preserved.
+After his passing, he was made a saint, and 11 August is dedicated to his remembrance.
+The remains of Saint Gabriel, Saint Nyphon’s assistant, are preserved in the monastery’s main church.

 The monastery conducted Greek language lessons for the Greek youngsters who were being held as slaves and made significant contributions to the Greek War of Independence.